circlejourney/imagewall/readme.md

 # Image Wall
 A PHP engine for creating masonry-style image galleries.
 Detailed tag/extag system, options for infinite scroll and pagination modes, NSFW filters, and more.
 This is a hobby project and will continue to be developed!
 A live example can be seen at <a href="https://circlejourney.net/offshore/wall">Offshore image wall</a>.
+A PHP engine for creating masonry-style image galleries.
+Detailed tag/extag system, options for infinite scroll and pagination modes, NSFW filters, and more.
+This is a hobby project and will continue to be developed!
+A live example can be seen at <a href="https://circlejourney.net/offshore/wall">Offshore image wall</a>.

 ## Prerequisites
-- Install [XAMPP from Apache Friends](https://www.apachefriends.org/) and add the **php** directory to your PATH variable.
+Install [XAMPP from Apache Friends](https://www.apachefriends.org/) and add the **php** directory from the install folder to your PATH variable ([Windows tutorial](https://dinocajic.medium.com/add-xampp-php-to-environment-variables-in-windows-10-af20a765b0ce)).

-- Install GD Graphics Library.
-In your local install of PHP, open **php.ini** and add the line:
+Install GD Graphics Library.
+Usually this is included with PHP installs, you just have to turn it on.
+Go to the **php** directory, opening the **php.ini** file with a text editor and add/uncomment the line:
   > `extension=gd`

 ## Quick start
-- Initialise the project by running the command `php -r "require 'tools.php'; init();"` in the root directory.
+Initialise the project by running the **imagewall-init.bat** file.
 This will create the **www** directory with empty data files.
-If you're just creating an image wall (and not contributing to the repo) you will only be editing files in this directory.
-The files can be edited with the built-in Image Manager and Tag Manager, or by hand.
+Alternatively, you can simply make a copy of the **template** directory and rename it to **www**.
+If you're just creating an image wall (and not contributing to the repo) you will only be editing files inside **www**.

+Once **www** is set up, there are two ways to add new images and tags: with the built-in Image Manager and Tag Manager, or by hand.
-  - To use the managers, run the PHP server in the root directory with `php -S localhost:8000`.
+  1. Start the PHP server in the root directory by running the **imagewall-start-server.bat** file.
+Then the Image Manager can be accessed at `localhost:8000/manage-images.php` where you can start adding images.
-  - Navigate to `localhost:8000/manage-images.php` to start adding images, and `localhost:8000/manage-tags.php` to organise tags.
+  2. Once you've added some images with tags (comma-separated), these tags will automatically appear in the tag list.
+  3. You can now go to the Tag Manager at `localhost:8000/manage-tags.php` to organise tags into categories, as well as add new tag categories.
-  - I recommend uploading a couple of images via the web interfaces to see what the JSON structure looks like before adding more by hand. **imagelist.json** contains data for the main image gallery while **tags.json** contains meta info for the tags, such as category order and tag categorisation.
+  4. I recommend uploading a couple of images via these managers to see what the JSON structure looks like before adding more by hand. **imagelist.json** contains data for the main image gallery while **tags.json** contains meta info for the tags, such as category order and tag categorisation.

+When you've finished adding images, you can upload all the contents of the **www** directory to a folder on your web host (make sure you have a PHP 8+ install).

-- Note: Files in the root directory are for development only; do not publish **manage-images.php** and **manage-tags.php** in the production version as these may allow the public to modify files on your server.
+**NOTE:** Files in the root directory are for development only; do not publish **manage-images.php** and **manage-tags.php** in the production version as these may allow the public to modify files on your server.

-## Clearing the project
+## Restarting
-- To clear the development folder, run the command `php -r "require 'tools.php'; clear();"` and enter Y to confirm.
-You can also simply delete the **www** directory.
+To clear the development folder, simply delete the **www** directory.
 You can start a new image wall project as per above.

 ## Reference